MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/step-by-step-guides/Utilize Microsoft Defender for Office 365 in SharePoint Online.md

 - Microsoft SharePoint Online (part of Microsoft 365).
 - Five to ten minutes to perform these steps.

-## Turn on Microsoft Defender for Office 365 in SharePoint
+## Turn on Microsoft Defender for Office 365 in SharePoint Online
 If licensed for Microsoft Defender for Office 365 **(free 90-day evaluation available at aka.ms/trymdo)** you can ensure seamless protection from zero day malware and time of click protection within Microsoft Teams.

 To learn more, read [Step 1: Use the Microsoft 365 Defender portal to turn on Safe Attachments for SharePoint, OneDrive, and Microsoft Teams](/microsoft-365/security/office-365-security/turn-on-mdo-for-spo-odb-and-teams#step-1-use-the-microsoft-365-defender-portal-to-turn-on-safe-attachments-for-sharepoint-onedrive-and-microsoft-teams).